abhishekkyd/protractor-html-reporter-2/README.md

 The report title displayed in generated html report.
 * outputPath
 The path where to write html report.
+* outputFilename
+The name of html report file (without .html).
 * screenshotPath
 The path where to look for screenshots (the path must be in the same location as html file report e.g. if html file report is in location /report/test-report.html the screenshots must be placed in directory /report/screenshots/.
 * testBrowser